BBlue530/PatchHound/Backend/README.md

 - Logs all events that happen in the backend
 - Auto updates vulnerability database and rescan for new vulnerabilities
 - Handle multiple request at the same time
+- Generates json and pdf summary report for each workflow
+- Handles exclusions of vulnerabilities in the workflow and carry across versions

 ---